Tetlanesh/Getting-and-Cleaning-Data-Course-Project/README.md

     Appropriately labels the data set with descriptive variable names.
     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Requirments:
+libraries:
+    dplyr

+R version (should work on earlier, but it was tested on provided below):
+    R version 3.1.2 (2014-10-31)